 Paragraph 28.
 HSE ACOP L8.

-From our offices located in London, Manchester and Glasgow, our teams of experienced risk assessors offer expert legionella hazard analysis services and impartial advice on the prevention and control of exposure to legionella bacteria in all engineered water systems including hot and cold water systems (taps, showers etc.), cooling systems, cooling towers, and complex and novel water systems.
+Our teams of experienced risk assessors offer expert legionella risk analysis services from our offices located in London, Manchester, and Glasgow.
+They also offer impartial advice on the prevention and control of exposure to legionella bacteria in ALL engineered water systems.
+These water systems include hot and cold water systems (taps, showers, etc.), cooling systems, cooling towers, water features, spas, swimming pools, and complex industrial process systems and other novel water systems.

 " ... the person who carries out the risk assessment and provides advice on the prevention and control of exposure must be competent to do so."

 We are members of the Legionella Control Association (LCA) in the United Kingdom, and are approved by them to perform a range of specialist Legionella risk management services, including risk assessments of all types of water system from simple domestic systems, to complex industrial processes.
 You can view our LCA registration certificate here.
 Additionally, all our risk assessment surveys are performed strictly in accordance with our ISO 9001 accredited quality management systems to ensure only the best results every time.

 The Risk Assessment Process